SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Orientation

-The purposes of orientation are:
+The main purposes of orientation are:
 1. To paint a clear picture of what debating and the Debsoc are like.
 2. To increase interest in debating.
 3. To make people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

+I think a great feature of our Orientation has been our Demo Debate.
+Letting the audience pick the motion among the 3 motions

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
+This was probably since every other club filtered people based on skill.

 I believe talking too much about the AP and BP format would just feel like an overload because there are so many complicated things to remember.
 This would give people more confusion than meaningful information.